esciencecenter-digital-skills/medical-image-processing/learners/setup.md

 title: Setup
 ---

-FIXME: Setup instructions live in this document.
-Please specify the tools and the data sets the Learner needs to have installed.
+Setup instructions live in this document.

 ## Data Sets